 This is something that you should pay close attention to.
 It is also important to realize that each person is different, and the triggers will also differ.
 Keep in mind that some entrepreneurs burn out faster than others, and they need to be most careful of their triggers.

 Do Not Over-Commit

 Overcommitting only makes you feel inadequate, overwhelmed, and unhappy in your entrepreneurial journey.
 In our society, being busy is seen as one of the best ways to succeed.
-All of the efforts of fulfilling unprecedented commitments do not promise unparallel growth.
+All of the efforts to fulfill unprecedented commitments do not promise unparalleled growth.
 It can instead be something that accounts for a setback rather than growth.

 A confused mind will likely perform poorly.
 Moreover, over-committing to your work also means that you are minimizing the time for your personal life.

 Overall, the essence of this article marks the importance of downtime.
 Entrepreneurs are individuals who need vacations more than other people.
 Allocate time for yourself so that you can decompress, recharge, and recalibrate.
 The key to avoiding burnout is, therefore, to effectively make use of downtime and indulge in healthy, proactive, and mindful activities.